-θ{jg75} imply substantial across-city variation in location effects in Israel among different immigration and income groups.
-The standard deviation of total location effects for families in the 25th (75th) percentile is 0.175 (0.159) for natives and 0.239 (0.295) for immigrants.
-These estimates are of a similar magnitude to the standard deviation of location effects in children's income rank found in the US across counties (Chetty and Hendren, 2018b).
-Interestingly, we find that locations are more consequential for immigrants than for natives.
-For every income level, the variance of the location effects for immigrants is greater than the variance for natives.
-Among low-income families, the variance of the location effects for natives is 54% of that of immigrants, while among high-income families, it is 30% that for immigrants.
+The standard deviations of α{jg} , η{jg} , θ{jg25} , and θ{jg75} , presented in column (3), imply substantial across-city variation in location effects in Israel among different immigration and income groups.
+For families at the 25th (75th) percentile, the location effect standard deviation is 0.186 (0.164) for natives and 0.160 (0.249) for immigrants-comparable to US county-level estimates (Chetty and Hendren, 2018b).
+Interestingly, locations are more consequential for high-income immigrants than for high-income natives.
+The variance of the location effects for high-income immigrants is 40% larger than the variance for natives.

-Moving at birth to a city with a one standard deviation higher location effect for natives (immigrants) increases children's income rank at age 28 by $0.17 \times 18 = 3.06$ ($0.23 \times 18 = 4.14$) points.
-To assess the magnitude of location effects, we rescale the one-year location effects to money value.
-By regressing separately by parental income rank children's income on their rank among children who spent their entire childhood in one city, we find that every percentile rank increase in children's income yields 1,530 additional shekels ($\approx 450) for families in the 25th percentile and 1,689 shekels ($\approx 490) for families in the 75th percentile.
-Therefore, a one standard deviation better city at birth increases the income of native-born (immigrant) children from the 25th percentile by 4,681 (6,992) ILS, or \$1,370 (\$2,056), which is 8% (9%) of the mean income of children with parents with below median income.
-For comparison, the return to a matriculation certificate in Israel is 13% (Angrist and Lavy, 2009).
-Thus, moving at birth to a one standard deviation better city yields 61%-70% of the gains from a matriculation certificate.
+Moving at birth to a city with a one standard deviation higher location effect for natives (immigrants) increases children's income rank at age 28 by $0.18 \times 18 = 3.24$ ($0.16 \times 18 = 2.88$) ranks.
+To assess the monetary impact, we rescale the one-year location effects on rank to money value.
+Regressing children's income on their rank among children who spent their entire childhood in the same city shows that each percentile rank increase adds 1,530 shekels ($\approx 450) for families at the 25th percentile and 1,689 shekels ($\approx 490) for those at the 75th percentile.
+Therefore, a one standard deviation better city at birth increases the income of native-born (immigrant) children from the 25th percentile by 4,957 (4,406) ILS, or 1,458 (1,295), which is around 1,495 of the mean income of children with parents with below median income.
+For comparison, the return to a matriculation certificate in Israel is 13% (Angrist and Lavy, 1,2009).
+Thus, moving at birth to one standard deviation better city yields 1,2009 of the gains from earning this credential.

 Columns (5)-(6) display the same statistics for the 98 cities and regional councils for which we estimate location effects for both immigrants and natives.
 For the remainder of the paper, we use this sample to study location effects in Israel and how they vary between immigrants and natives.
-The estimates of the first two moments presented in columns (2) and (3) are not qualitatively different from the estimates in columns (5) and (6), which implies that this is not a special set of cities.
-Finally, in column (7), we present the χ^2 test statistic and corresponding p-value for the null hypothesis of no location effect heterogeneity across the overlapped cities.
-For all city-level parameters, we reject the null of no location effect heterogeneity at conventional significance levels.
+The estimates of the first two moments in columns (2) and (3) are not qualitatively different from those in columns (5) and (6), suggesting that this is not a special subset of cities.
+Finally, column (7) presents the χ^2 test statistic and corresponding p-value for the null hypothesis of no location effect heterogeneity across these cities.
+For all city-level parameters, we reject this null at conventional significance levels.